Directed by Claren Grosz and Augusto Bitter

 Reina envisions the many lives of the anonymous woman depicted on a bag of Harina P.A.N. corn flour.
 A movement-centric hybrid between theatre, dance, and performance art that resists categorization, it invokes and celebrates personal femininity through a collection of poems, sculptures, and choreographies in conversation with music by Y Josephine.

-We’re excited to be presented at Buddies as part of Genrefuck: Four movement-driven solo pieces.
-Four audacious artists.
-Intimate works converse and collide in a rolling run of double-bills.
-Julie Phan’s world premiere Never Walk Alone uses pole dance to navigate alienation, projection and inertia within different relational spheres.
-Gabriel Dharmoo’s Bijuriya code-switches between drag, song, and sound as it navigates its creator’s dual personas, while the Canadian premiere of Goner sees Marikiscrycrycry reimagine Black horror aesthetics for a live context through fearsome and sensuous choreography.
-This is art on the edge of gender and genre.
+We’re excited to be presented at Buddies as part of Genrefuck: Four movement-driven solo pieces on the edge of gender and genre.
+Two intimate works converse and collide in a double-bill.
+The other piece is Julie Phan’s world premiere of Never Walk Alone, which uses pole dance to navigate alienation, projection and inertia within different relational spheres.

 Artists